Roast Stuffed Turkey with Ballymaloe Cranberry Sauce

 - Bring to the boil and simmer while the turkey is being prepared and cooked (3 hours approximately).

 - To make the fresh herb stuffing, sweat the onions gently in the butter until soft, then stir in the crumbs, herbs and a little salt and pepper to taste.

 - Allow the stuffing to get quite cold.

-- Melt the butter and soak a large piece of good-quality muslin in the melted butter.
+- Melt your butter, then soak a large piece of good-quality muslin in it.

-- Cover the turkey completely with the muslin and roast in a pre-heated moderate oven, 180°C/350°F. There is no need to baste your turkey because of the butter-soaked muslin.
+- Cover the turkey completely with the muslin then roast in the oven.
+There is no need to baste your turkey because of the butter-soaked muslin.
 The turkey browns beautifully, but if you like it even browner, remove the muslin 10 minutes before the end of the cooking time.

-- Alternatively, smear the breast, legs and crop well with soft butter and season with salt and freshly ground pepper
+- Alternatively, smear the breast, legs and crop well with soft butter and season with salt & freshly-ground pepper

-- The turkey is done when the juices run clear.
-To test, prick the thickest part at the base of the thigh and examine the juices; they should be clear.
+- To test if the turkey is done, prick the thickest part at the base of the thigh and examine the juices - if they are clear, your turkey is ready!
 Put the turkey on a carving dish or plate, keeping it warm and allowing it to rest while you make the gravy.

 - To make the gravy, spoon off the surplus fat from the roasting pan.